ArminWhoCode/react-homepage-1/README.md

 ## Description

-A simple Landing page (not responsive) created by react for practicing css-in-js (styled-components)
+A simple home page (not responsive) created by react for practicing css-in-js (styled-components)

 ## Preview